 Once you have connected a journal service and imported your chart of accounts, you can map those accounts to different payroll transaction types, or to an employing entity.
 To view our YouTube video on Chart of Accounts, click here.
-The chart of accounts page consists of two sections:
+The chart of accounts page consists of three sections:

-• Primary accounts: These accounts are required and are the accounts that will be used if no location-specific accounts are mapped.
+- Primary accounts: These accounts are required and are the accounts that will be used if no location-specific accounts are mapped.

-• Location-specific accounts: These accounts are used to override the primary accounts for transactions at a given location.
+- Location-specific accounts: These accounts are used to override the primary accounts for transactions at a given location.

 Mapping accounts to transaction types